 You should have at the ready copies of your checking and savings accounts, retirement accounts, stocks, bonds and CDs.
 All of these documents will show proof that you have money available in addition to your salary, so you have the best chance to be approved for your refinance.

 There are some situations where you will not need to provide full documentation of your financial situation for a refinance.
-One of these is the FHA streamline program.
+One of these is the streamline program offered by the FHA.

-This program is for the holder of an FHA mortgage who wants to refinance into a lower rate.
+This program is for the holder of a mortgage insured by FHA who wants to refinance into a lower rate.
 This streamlined program is not for people who want to pull cash equity out of their homes: It is only to refinance the rate and/or term of the loan.

 Mortgage refinances are extremely popular in America today, with millions of people refinancing into a lower rate each year.
 These loans have been especially popular in the last few years as interest rates have remained at record lows.